seannyD/Expericraft/README.md

 -  Sets the black and white blocks to very hard.
 -  Sets the rest of the custom blocks to soft (value 0.8, takes about 1.25 seconds to break by hand)

-`\experiment hard` will do all of the above, and set the custom blocks (except white and black) to a hardness of 2.4 (takes about 3.5 seconds to break by hand).
-You can enter a custom hardness for custom blocks using e.g. `\experiment hard 1.5`, which will set a block's hardness to 1.5.
+`/experiment hard` will do all of the above, and set the custom blocks (except white and black) to a hardness of 2.4 (takes about 3.5 seconds to break by hand).
+You can enter a custom hardness for custom blocks using e.g. `/experiment hard 1.5`, which will set a block's hardness to 1.5.

 `/experiment off` will turn off the experimental settings.